David Herrmann, M.D., Director

 Schedule a Patient:

 The University of Rochester Cutaneous Innervation Laboratory processes skin biopsy specimens for analysis of epidermal nerve fiber density and morphology.
-If you would like to schedule a patient to have the skin biopsy procedure performed at University of Rochester Medical Center, please call Nayeli Garcia at 585-275-2559.
+If you would like to schedule a patient to have the skin biopsy procedure performed at University of Rochester Medical Center, please call 585-275-2559.
 To order a skin biopsy through URMC’s eRecord system, go to the Meds and Orders section and type in Neuromuscular Biopsy.
 Additionally, requisitions may be faxed to 585-273-1255.

 Samples from Outside Institutions: